Akssasori/secret-manager-lig/README.md

 - No need to manually manage `.env` files;
 - Secure and centralized secret management;
 - Simplifies onboarding in team environments.

+## Compatibility

+This library is compatible with:
+- Node.js ≥ 16.0.0
+- TypeScript ≥ 4.5.0
 ---

 # Secret Manager Lib(BR)